flash62au/WiTcontroller/README.md

 **ToDo:**
 - speed button repeat (i.e. hold the button down)
 - automatic reconnection
-- functions are currently only sent the earliest selected loco
+- functions are currently only sent to the earliest selected loco
 - change facing of a loco in consist
 - nice to have:
   - specify functions as latching/non-latching